 Some of the most influential texts on botany, and by extension aromatherapy, came from Greek authors.
 Theophrastus was so engrossed in the study of plants that he became known as the grandfather of botany.
 His studies also included how scents affected emotions.

 Greek military physician Roman armies to study herbs and record his discoveries.
-He published his results in a several volume work called De Materia Medica, which became the cornerstone of botanical medicine for the next 1500 years.
+He published his results in several volumes of work called De Materia Medica, which became the cornerstone of botanical medicine for the next 1500 years.
 The publication included 1000 different botanical remedies and descriptions of around 600 different aromatics and plants.

 Some of the most significant contributions from Persia came from a man named Avicenna.
 He was considered one of the most significant thinkers and writers of the Islamic Golden age.
 Many.
 His prolific contributions to the field of medicine have given him the title of the father of early modern medicine.

 More than half of the 450 works he is a written, around half of them were on the subject of plant-based medicine.
 One of his most significant publications was ‘The Canon of Medicine,’ which was used as a standard medical textbook in Europe until the 18th century, influencing many later aroma based therapies.

 In the 11th century, he would go on to isolate essential oils through the process of steam distillation.
 Up until this point, most people relied on incense and burning aromatic plants to practice aromatherapy.